 Finally, we have show that modulating the intrinsic balance within the STDP rule affects the dendritic mosaic.
 By "balance" we mean the ratio of the area admitting potentiation and depression should be near zero.
-For a pair based STDP rule, this ratio is $A{\tau}/A{\tau}$ and it needs to be greater than 1 for stable learning to take place.
-We have also found that the mean input frequencies of synaptic inputs and the degree of STDP balance jointly influences the emergence of the dendritic mosaic, as seen in Figure 1
+For a pair based STDP rule, this ratio is $A{\tau}/A{+\tau}$ and it needs to be greater than 1 for stable learning to take place.
+We have also found that the mean input frequencies of synaptic inputs and the degree of STDP balance jointly influences the emergence of the dendritic mosaic.